Writing Idempotent Administration Scripts

 WHERE nspname = 'sch1' AND relkind = 'r';

-If E-Maj properties of tables belonging to a group have non default values, it is important to check their target values, using emaj_modify_table() and/or emaj_modify_tables() functions.
-In the JSONB input parameter, properties keeping their default values must be explicitely set to null.
+If E-Maj properties of tables belonging to a group have non-default values, it is important to check their target values using the emaj_modify_table() and/or emaj_modify_tables() functions.
+In the JSONB input parameter, properties keeping their default values must be explicitly set to null.:

-It is possible to set a mark on a tables group depending on its current state:
+It is possible to set a mark on a table group depending on its current state.:

-To start or stop all tables groups, whatever their current state:
+To start or stop all table groups, regardless of their current state.:

 '<start_mark>');